 Budget books are normally sold in the City Clerk’s office.
-Because City Hall is closed to the public during the COVID-19 crisis, you may instead mail a check payable to “City of Norwich” in the amount of $16 with “2020-21 Proposed Budget” in the memo line to the attention of the City Clerk, City Hall, Room 215, 100 Broadway, Norwich, CT 06360-4431.
+Because City Hall is closed to the public during the COVID-19 pandemic, you may instead mail a check payable to “City of Norwich” in the amount of $16 with “2021-22 Proposed Budget” in the memo line to the attention of the City Clerk, City Hall, Room 215, 100 Broadway, Norwich, CT 06360-4431.
 Please make sure that your return address is either on the envelope or on your check.
 The City Clerk will mail a copy of the budget back to you.
-The proposed budget document will be available on April 7, 2020.
+Alternatively, you may make an appointment with the City Clerk's office to pay for and pick up a copy of the budget by calling (860) 823-3732.
+The proposed budget document will be available on April 6, 2021.

 This function is done by the comptroller and deputy comptroller.
 They assist the city manager in estimating revenues and expenditures for his proposed annual operating budget.